vstechapps/fullstack-accelerate/docs/register/index.md

             // Conditional logic for next question
             if (q.next) {
-                // If next is a mapping based on answer if (typeof q.next === 'object') {
+                if (typeof q.next === 'object') {
                     currentQuestion = q.next[answer] !== undefined ? q.next[answer] : currentQuestion + 1;
                 } else {